Decelium/launchpad/FirstDApp/README.md

 3. Installed the Solidity compiler `solcjs`.
 You can install the compiler via node.js with the command `npm install -g solc`.
 4. Created an Infura account.
 5. Installed MetaMask.
-6. Created an Ethereum wallet, added some GoerliETH to the wallet using the Goerli faucet.
+6. Created an Ethereum wallet and added some GoerliETH to the wallet using the Goerli faucet.
 This is most easily done with MetaMask.

 ## Creating and deploying the dApp